A collaborative research network

-From August 2018 NZ EMN meetings have been given Australasian College of Emergency Medicine (ACEM) accreditation, which means meetings will count as CPD hours (Quality Enhancement category) for the duration of attendance.
+From August 2018 NZ EMN meetings were given Australasian College of Emergency Medicine (ACEM) accreditation, which means meetings will count as CPD hours (Quality Enhancement category) for the duration of attendance.

-We are proud to announce that the New Zealand Emergency Medicine Birth Notice was accepted in full by Emergency Medicine Australasia.
+We are proud to announce that the New Zealand Emergency Medicine Birth Notice was published in Emergency Medicine Australasia.